trezzuri/erpnext-docs/docs/en/CRM/contact.md

 ### 2.2 Invite the Contact as a User

-You can allow contacts of your customers and suppliers to log into your ERPNext system and view data relevant to them.
+You can allow contacts of your customers and suppliers to log into your SOMA system and view data relevant to them.
 Check [Customer Portal](/docs/en/customer-portal) for more details on this.
 You can send an email invitation to a contact by clicking on 'Invite as User' button.